Skip to main content

 Environmental Advertising

-According to the UK’s Climate Change Committee, consumer behaviour must change in order for the UK to achieve its net zero targets.
-The good news is that sustainability is a growing factor in consumers purchasing decisions.
+According to the UK’s Climate Change Committee, consumer behaviour must change if the UK is to achieve its net zero targets.
+The good news is that sustainability is a growing factor in consumers' purchasing decisions.

 The Advertising Standards Authority (ASA) recognises the role that advertising can play in influencing consumer behaviour and helping the UK meet its climate targets while protecting consumers from misleading claims.